kaya70875/ytfetcher/docs/index.md

 )
 ```

-## Converting ChannelData to Rows
+## Converting Fetch Results to Rows

 If you want a flat, row-based structure for ML workflows (Pandas, HuggingFace datasets, JSON/Parquet), use the helper in `ytfetcher.utils` to join transcript segments.
-Comments are only included if you fetched them with `fetch_with_comments` or `fetch_comments`.
+It accepts any fetch result returned by the public API, including `ChannelData`, `VideoTranscript`, `VideoComments`, and `DLSnippet` lists.

 ```python
 from ytfetcher import YTFetcher